 There is no other explanation for this than the one cited earlier from Moses - namely, that God has struck [the Jews] with madness and blindness and confusion of mind.
 (Deuteronomy 28:28) So we are even at fault in not avenging all this innocent blood of our Lord and of the Christians which they shed for three hundred years after the destruction of Jerusalem, and the blood of the children they have shed since then (which still shines forth from their eyes and their skin).
 We are at fault in not slaying them.(34)Although it is true that the ancient Romans were the ones who actually crucified Jesus Christ, they were pagans or polytheists at the time, and unlike the large minority of Jews, they eventually all converted to Christianity during the centuries following the crucifixion.
 In addition, the New Testament teaches that it was the Jews who preferred to set Barabbas rather than Jesus Christ free from execution when given the choice by Pontius Pilate, and who willingly handed him over to the Romans for crucifixion in the first place, after they refused to believe in Him when He said that He was the Messiah whose coming had been prophesied on a number of occasions throughout the Old Testament.
 Luther is recorded for having said on other occasions that the Jews should be slain.
 When Luther was asked whether it would be justifiable to box the ears of a Jew, he said "Certainly.
 I for one would smack him on the jaw.
 Were I able, I would knock him down and stab him in my anger.
 It is lawful, according to both the human and the divine law, to kill a robber; then it is even more permissible to slay a blasphemer."
 Luther went on to say that "if I had to baptise a Jew, I would take him to the bridge of the Elbe (river), hang a stone round his neck and push him over with the words 'I baptise thee in the name of Abraham.'"
 Luther even declared that "the Jews deserve to be hanged on gallows seven times higher than ordinary thieves."
 See Peter F. Wiener, Martin Luther: Hitler's Spiritual Ancestor, Part 3: Luther's Political Doctrines - Luther and the Jews, Huthinson & Co.
 (Publishers) Ltd, London, New York, Melbourne, Sydney, published online by Patsy Jackson for Tentmaker Ministries, Hermann, Missouri, U.S.A.
 It is true that there are several passages from the New Testament which could be used by antisemites in an attempt to justify persecution of the Jews because of their allegedly evil nature.
 One of them is I John 2:22-23, which says the following:

 22 Who is a liar but he who denies that Jesus is the Christ?
 He is antichrist who denies the Father and the Son.
 23 Whoever denies the Son does not have the Father either; he who acknowledges the Son has the Father also.In effect, this passage from the Bible says that the Jews who refuse to believe that Jesus is the Son of God do not have the favor of the Father either, and are therefore spiritually illegitimate.
 Other passages from the New Testament which have been used by Anti-Semites are I John 4:1-3, The Gospel of John 14:6, Mark 16:15-16, II Thessalonians 2, Revelation 12-13, Revelation 17-18, Galatians 4, Revelation 11:8, Romans 9:6-7, Galatians 3, Matthew 27:15-26 (n.b.
-Luke 23:34), Matthew 10:1-33, Luke 10:1-10, John 19:1-16, John 8:42-45, Matthew 3:7-9, and Mark 16:15-16.
+Luke 23:34), Matthew 10:1-33, Luke 10:1-10, John 19:1-16, John 8:42-45, and Matthew 3:7-9.
 Nevertheless, Jesus Christ taught according to Matthew 7:12 and Luke 6:31 the Golden Rule of doing to others what we would want them to do to us, thereby implying that persecution of the Jews and forced conversions to Christianity are unchristian.
 I John 3:15 says that whoever hates his brother is a murderer, and that no murderer has eternal life abiding in him.
 It is also interesting to note that the near death experiences of Jews and other non-Christians who have been resuscitated from clinical death do not necessarily all result in hellish experiences, thereby implying that a lack of belief in the teachings of Jesus Christ do not automatically result in everlasting damnation.
 Today there are Jews who belong to the Jews for Jesus movement, Hebrew Catholicism, and Messianic Judaism, who observe Jewish religious holidays but also acknowledge Jesus as the Messiah.
 Although the apostle St. Paul taught that Christians of Gentile or pagan origin were free from following the Law of the Torah, this does not necessarily mean that Christians of Jewish origin should not observe it, either in its entirety or partially.
 Jesus Christ Himself taught the Jews to observe whatever the scribes and the Pharisees told them to observe, because they sit in Moses seat, even if they themselves did not do what they said (Matthew 23:1-4).
 Jesus said that He had come to fulfill the Law and the Prophets, not to abolish them (Matthew 5:17-20).
 Jesus went on to say that those who do unto others as they would want them to do to them fulfill the Law and the Prophets (Matthew 7:12).
 Saint Paul is said in passing in The Acts of the Apostles to have observed Jewish religious holidays (Acts 18:21, Acts 20:6, Acts 20:16, I Corinthians 16:8, New King James Version of the Bible), and he also said after his conversion that he was a Pharisee and the son of a Pharisee (Acts 23:6).
 Jesus Christ Himself observed the Jewish religious holiday of the Passover at His last supper with the apostles on the night before His crucifixion.
 Saint Paul is said to have observed the Jewish laws of purification and almsgiving in the Temple of Herod in Jerusalem (Acts 21:17-29 and Acts 24:17-18).
 Saint Paul shaved his head because of a vow he had taken in Cenchrea (Acts 18:18), and he did the same for four Christians of Jewish ethnicity who had also taken a vow (Acts 21:23-24).
 Saint Paul wrote that when he was with the Jews he lived as a Jew, and when he was among the Gentiles he lived as a Gentile, in order to win both groups to Christianity (I Corinthians 9:19-22).
 Saint Paul wrote in Romans 2:13 that the doers of the Law are just in the sight of God, but not those who merely hear it.
-He also affirmed his belief in the necessity of good deeds or good works in Romans 2:5-11 and Galatians 2:10.
+He also affirmed his belief in the necessity of good deeds or good works in Romans 2:5-11, Galatians 2:10, and Ephesians 2:8-10.
+Saint Paul wrote in I Corinthians 10:32 that Christians were not to give offense to neither the Jews or the then pagan Greeks, and neither to fellow Christians.
 In 1988 theologian Stephen Westerholm argued that Luthers attacks on Jews were part and parcel of his attack on the Catholic Church - that Luther was applying the apostle St. Pauls critique of Phariseism as legalistic and hypocritical to the Catholic Church.
 Westerholm rejects Luthers interpretation of Judaism and his antisemitism but points out that whatever problems exist in Pauls and Luthers arguments against Jews, what Paul, and later Luther, were arguing for was and continues to be an important vision of Christianity.

 Luther taught that salvation is not from good works, but a free gift of God, received only by grace through faith in Jesus as redeemer from sin.
 In other words, it is only through faith in Jesus Christ, a faith received by the grace of God, that good works will flow, and flow from the motive of wishing to serve God because of love for Him.
 This teaching by Luther is succintly stated by the Apostle Saint Paul in his epistle to the Ephesians 2:8-10: